tdulcet/Thunderbird-Send/README.md

 * Link(s) automatically expire after the download and time limit
 * Desktop notifications when the upload(s) start and finish
 * Users can specify the Send service instance(s) to use, defaults to the one provided by @timvisee: https://send.vis.ee
-* Users can specify the default download and time limits for each Send service instance
+* Users can specify the download and time limits for each file and defaults for each Send service instance
 * Supports the maximum file size supported by each Send service instance, currently 10 GiB
 * Supports canceling the upload(s)
 * Supports deleting the file(s) from server after upload(s) finish